pmtao/TechTalk/Articles/How to debug Mega iOS app on your own device based on Github repo.md

-# How to debug Mega iOS app based on github repo
+# How to debug Mega iOS app on your own device based on Github repo

 [Home - MEGA](https://mega.io/)